Live at Taktlos: Reception

 The authors of the Penguin Guide to Jazz Recordings awarded the album 4 stars, stating: "As an introduction to [Schweizer's] work, it is hard to beat," and commenting: "Schweizer works brilliantly with drummers... and with Sommer and Lovens... she is at her very best.
 The association with Maggie Nicols yields a rare mixture of fun and abstract interest and Léandre has also been a very important associate."

 Writing for All About Jazz, Derek Taylor remarked: "Attaching a play-by-play to all the delirious, irreverent action and reaction ends up a pointless pursuit within mere minutes.
 A marker for various partnerships that have since made good on their promises tenfold, this music still packs an enjoyable jolt on par with its initial release."

-In an article for Paris Transatlantic Magazine, Dan Warburton wrote: "These days, now that the molten lava of free improv has cooled to form a number of well-charted islands, it's even more refreshing to rediscover a music that moves effortlessly between high octane free, Darmstadt pointillism, Cathy Berberian theatrics and even stride and boogie woogie.
+In an article for Paris Transatlantic, Dan Warburton wrote: "These days, now that the molten lava of free improv has cooled to form a number of well-charted islands, it's even more refreshing to rediscover a music that moves effortlessly between high octane free, Darmstadt pointillism, Cathy Berberian theatrics and even stride and boogie woogie.
 It's also a timely reminder of how awesome these performers were."

 Kurt Gottschalk, writing for Signal to Noise, commented: "Two decades later, it's easy to see this album as a statement of what was then a new form of creative improvising."